-On the employment side, Theresa’s experience includes advising and training employers, and representing them in a full range of employment litigation, including claims involving discrimination and harassment, wage and hour issues, restrictive covenants, the Family and Medical Leave Act, employee benefits, and employment contracts.
-She has experience before administrative agencies, such as the EEOC and Department of Labor, as well as in both state and federal courts.
+On the employment side, Theresa’s experience includes advising and training employers and representing them in a full range of employment litigation, including claims involving discrimination and harassment, wage and hour issues, restrictive covenants, the Family and Medical Leave Act, and employment contracts.
+She has experience before administrative agencies, such as the Equal Employment Opportunity Commission and Department of Labor, as well as in both state and federal courts.
 She also regularly handles workplace investigations involving allegations of discrimination or harassment.
-Theresa presents regularly on handling the legal aspects of employment-related challenges.
+An active speaker, Theresa regularly presents on the legal aspects of employment-related challenges.

-In addition, as a result of her practice in the field of employment law and the payments industry, Theresa has substantial experience with the Fair Credit Reporting Act.
-She advises clients on issues of compliance in background screening and has handled civil disputes arising out of purported violations of the FCRA.
+As a result of her practice in employment law and the payments industry, Theresa has substantial experience with the Fair Credit Reporting Act.
+She advises clients on compliance issues in background screening and has handled civil disputes arising out of purported violations of the FCRA.

 Theresa graduated magna cum laude from the University of Georgia School of Law, where she was a member of the Georgia Law Review and was honored as Best Notes Editor for 2007-08.
-She was also awarded for Excellence in Legal Research and Writing and Excellence in the Studies of Constitutional Law, Employment Discrimination Law, and Employment and Labor Law.
-She previously studied piano performance at the University of North Carolina, and has lived abroad in Brazil and Spain.
+She previously studied English and Spanish at the University of North Carolina-Chapel Hill, and has lived abroad in Brazil and Spain.